raviqqe/turtle-build/README.md

 ## Compatibility

 Currently, Turtle only supports a subset of the Ninja build file syntax.
-See [issues](https://github.com/raviqqe/turtle/issues) for more information.

 The subset syntax is fully declarative differently from the original Ninja syntax, where:

 - Different types of statements cannot be mixed.
 - In each build file, statements are declared in the order of: